desmond-ong/stats-notes/docs/06-a-regression.md

 ## Coefficients:
 ##             Estimate Std.
 Error t value Pr(>|t|)
 ## (Intercept) -2.26117    0.46171  -4.897 0.000851 ***
-## x            2.10376    0.07804  26.956 6.44e-10 ***
+## X            2.10376    0.07804  26.956 6.44e-10 ***
 ## ---
 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ##
 ## Residual standard error: 0.8185 on 9 degrees of freedom
+##   (1 observation deleted due to missingness)
 ## Multiple R-squared:  0.9878,	Adjusted R-squared:  0.9864
 ## F-statistic: 726.6 on 1 and 9 DF,  p-value: 6.442e-10
 ```

-There's a lot of information here, which we will break down in the next few sections, after a short digression to discuss Ordinary Least Squares regression.
+There's a lot of information here, which we will break down in the next few sections, after a short digression to discuss how (Ordinary Least Squares) regression is solved.